esr360/Kayzen-GS/README.md

 src/_config.scss
 ```

-All config for Kayzen GS is contained within a single variable; `$kayzenGS`, as a Sass map.
+All config for Kayzen-GS is contained within a single variable; `$kayzenGS`, as a Sass map.
 This variable has a `!default` flag meaning it can be overwritten if you want to store the configuration elsewhere in your project.
-Just re-define the variable wherever you want (before including Kayzen GS) and ensure it has all the required values.
+Just re-define the variable wherever you want (before including Kayzen-GS) and ensure it has all the required values.

 ```scss
 $kayzenGS: (